chadali/CapitalOneSummit/README.md

 ## Abstract

-The requirements of the challenge were to
+My submission fulfilled these requirements using the given CSV data files from AirBnB

 1. **Visualize the data**: Graph some (any 3) interesting metrics, maps, or trends from the dataset.
    * Pandas had a plotting feature I wanted to implement.
 I allowed the user to choose which column they wanted to process, then using Websockets and Celery, Base64 data of a MatLibPlot (processed data graphed) is returned to the browser to be displayed.